matrix-org/matrix-spec-proposals/proposals/2644-matrix.to-v2.md

-  * One or more servers [should be specified](https://matrix.org/docs/spec/appendices#routing) in the format `example.org` when linking to a room (including a permalink to an event in a room) since room IDs are not currently routable
+  * One or more servers [should be specified](https://matrix.org/docs/spec/appendices#routing) in the format `example.org` when linking to a room (including a permalink to an event in a room) since room IDs and event IDs are not currently routable

 If multiple ``<additional arguments>`` are present, they should be treated as query params following RFC 3986 (even though they are in the fragment):